docarray/docarray/README.md

 <details markdown="1">
   <summary>Click to expand</summary>

-Similar to the [PyTorch approach](#coming-from-pytorch), you can also use DocArray with TensorFlow to handle and represent multi-modal data inside your ML model.
+Like the [PyTorch approach](#coming-from-pytorch), you can also use DocArray with TensorFlow to handle and represent multimodal data inside your ML model.

 First off, to use DocArray with TensorFlow we first need to install it as follows: